Varun-Khatri/EventChannelSystem/README.md

 - **`EventService`** - Pure C# implementation for non-Unity contexts
 - **`EventChannelManager`** - MonoBehaviour implementation for Unity scenes

-## 📦 Installation

-1. Download or clone this repository
-2. Add the files to your Unity project (2019.4+ recommended)
-3. Choose your implementation:
-   - Use `EventService` for pure C# systems
-   - Use `EventChannelManager` for MonoBehaviour-based systems

 ## 🚀 Quick Start

 ### 1. Define Your Event Channels